Are you looking to sell vaping products at retail? Click here to go to that page.

 Are you looking to sell tobacco products at retail?
 Click here to go to that page.

-Whether you’re producing, packaging or importing Tobacco products, chances are you will need some sort of licence or registration with the Government of Canada or your provincial government.
+Whether you’re producing, packaging or importing tobacco products, chances are you will need some sort of licence or registration with the Government of Canada and your provincial government.
 You will likely need to obtain and apply excise duty stamps on your product before it is sold.
 The licences available for tobacco and vaping are quite similar but do have some differences due to the different characteristics of the products.
 It can be difficult navigating the licensing landscape, and our law firm is here to help you with that.

 Excise Duty Stamps

 You will more than likely have to place an excise duty stamp on the packaging of your tobacco or nicotine product.
 If you are importing such products and they are packaged before they arrive in Canada, the excise duty must be placed on the package prior to the product arriving in Canada.
 Otherwise it could get seized and destroyed by the government!
 Obviously that’s an account you want to try to avoid.
 You can find more information on Excise Duty Stamps here.